Seeking a Defense Lawyer to help with Drug Charges in East Tennessee?

-Not all drug charges are the result of possessing an “illegal” drug – individuals can be charged with serious felony charges for possessing prescription drugs as well.
+Not all drug charges are the result of possessing an “illegal” drug.
+Individuals can be charged with serious felony charges for possessing prescription drugs like Xanax, Oxycontin, Hydrocodone, and other opioids.
 The drug laws apply to anything that is considered a “controlled substance.”

 People can be charged with drug offenses individually, or as part of a larger conspiracy including multiple individuals.
 The charges can be the result of something as simple as a traffic stop, or from a lengthy investigation from entities such as the DEA.